lingtalfi/Light_DeveloperWizard/doc/api/Ling/Light_DeveloperWizard/WebWizardTools/Process/GenerateBreezeApiProcess.md

 - WebWizardToolsProcess::setEnabled &ndash; Sets the enabled.
 - WebWizardToolsProcess::getDisabledReason &ndash; Returns the disabledReason of this instance.
 - WebWizardToolsProcess::setDisabledReason &ndash; Sets the disabledReason.
+- WebWizardToolsProcess::getCategory &ndash; Returns the category of this instance.
+- WebWizardToolsProcess::setCategory &ndash; Sets the category.
 - WebWizardToolsProcess::execute &ndash; Executes the process.
 - WebWizardToolsProcess::getContextVar &ndash; Returns a variable from the wizard context.
 - WebWizardToolsProcess::traceMessage &ndash; Adds a message of type "trace" to the process report.